-There are eight books in the series in total – so that should be enough reading material to last a while– but one thing that might cause a little confusion is working out how the correct order in which to read them.
+There are eight books in the series in total – enough reading material to last a while – but one thing that might cause a little confusion is working out how the correct order in which to read them.

 Most fans would suggest that the place to start is The Last Wish, a short story collection that was published in 1993.

 While the Sword of Destiny, another short story collection, was actually published a year before, The Last Wish establishes much of the world and introduces many key characters, and thus works better as a starting point.